cslarsen/csl.name/_posts/2015-01-01-scheme-tutorial.md

 This is a good thing, but one downside is that you can't write <a href="https://en.wikipedia.org/wiki/Anaphoric_macro">anaphoric macros</a>.
-However, while R⁷RS only specifies hygienic macros using `syntax-rules`, most implementations also provide for a `defmacro`-like system.
+However, while R⁷RS only specifies hygienic macros using `syntax-rules`, most implementations also provide a `defmacro` or other macro systems.

 {% endcallout %}